jometzg/billing-queries/README.md

 ![alt text](app-registration-billing-reader.png "Billing reader role for AD app registration")

+In the above diagram, the subscription has been selected in the portal and via the IAM menu, the role for the AD application is added to that subscription.

 This access token, then will have a clientId and secret and these must be used in the request to get an access token.
 So the 4 parameters needed for this call are:
 1. ClientId
 2. Secret